-- 1. Continue support for community partners operating the Rapid Response Network, to protect/defend community members at risk of deportation, mobilize the receiving community, and engage in leadership development to advocate for justice. - Facilitate trust-building and healing opportunities between immigrant/ refugee communities and the Police Department, with special attention to teens and young adults and intentionally engage immigrant communities in "Reimagining Community Safety." - Enhance outreach and support for disaster preparedness and emergency responses that are linguistically and culturally responsive through coordination with community agencies and City and County Office of Emergency Services/ Management.
+1. Continue support for community partners operating the Rapid Response Network, to protect/ defend community members at risk of deportation, mobilize the receiving community, and engage in leadership development to advocate for justice.

+2. Facilitate trust-building and healing opportunities between immigrant/refugee communities and the Police Department, with special attention to teens and young adults, and intentionally engage immigrant communities in "Reimagining Community Safety."

+- 3. Enhance outreach and support for disaster preparedness and emergency responses that are linguistically and culturally responsive through coordination with community agencies and City and County Office of Emergency Services/Management. - 4.
+Address human trafficking, sex trafficking, gender identity, domestic violence, and sexual orientation issues that impact refugee and immigrant communities.